FeLiNa0/parallelly/README.md

 ```
 Description:
-    Run commands in parallel while saving and summarizing command results.
+    Run commands in parallel and capture output.
+Notify on each completion.

     - Notify if a command succeeds (status code 0) or fails (non-zero status code).
     - Save command outputs to a temporary directory.